 IP is protected in law by, for example, patents, copyright, trademarks, which enable investors and people to earn recognition or financial benefit from what they invent or create.
 By striking the right balance between the interests of innovators, their ideas and their trade secrets and the wider public interest, the IP system aims to foster an environment in which creativity and innovation can flourish.
 Source: World Intellectual Property Organization (WIPO)

-While intellectual property wasn’t a common focus for structured settlements, the growth of IP litigation led to some firms, including 4structures.com , LLC, adapting structured settlements in this context.
+While intellectual property wasn’t a common focus for structured settlements, the growth of IP litigation led to some firms, including 4structures.com , LLC, adapting structured settlements in as a potential solution to intellectual property disputes.
 The 2017 Tax Cuts and Jobs Act shifted some Intellectual Property assets (e,g, patents) from capital gains treatment to ordinary income treatment, while increasing tax rates on lump-sum sales from 20% to 37%, increasing the appeal of structured settlement options for tax planning.

 See Definition of Capital Asset IRC 1221(a)(3)